 - In The Nun, Valak assumes the shape of a nun so as to go unnoticed while haunting a Romanian convent, the Abbey of St. Cârța.

 - In The Conjuring II, Valak assumes the form of a nun specifically as a mockery of the Warrens' Catholic faith because it knows it will make them uncomfortable.

 - Gender Flip: Valak is usually depicted as a male in demonology.
 However, it is known as the "Demon Nun" in the credits, and is played by Bonnie Aarons, who is a woman.
-Although, see A Form You Are Comfortable With.
+Although, it is never referred to with female pronouns.